rinzeb/excel2map-dist/README.md

     npm i -g excel2map

-Then open a web-browser (preferably Google Chrome) and browse to [http://localhost:3004](http://localhost:3004).
+Then run the command

+    excel2map

+from the commandline.
+This will start the excel2map server and open a web-browser on page [http://localhost:3004](http://localhost:3004).
 The instructions to get started with Excel2Map can be found there.